hugocore/e-commerce-shop/README.md

 ```

 This way, we know the preference in which suppliers should be
-allocated to supply their stock.
-After this, we reduce
+allocated.
+In the next step, we reduce
-the options until all the necessary amount is fulfilled, one
+the options until all the necessary amounts are fulfilled, one
 by one.

 #### StockReduceService

-Independently of the stock allocated, we need to reduce stock
+Regardless of the stock allocated, we need to reduce stock
 , i.e. pick which stock will fulfil each order.
 Although this is
 more straightforward, is also more time-consuming.

 For each line item in the basket, we take every stock line item
 one by one, until the required amount to fulfil the line item's
-quantity.
+quantity is achieved.

 ```ruby
     def reduce_stock